idelairre/TumblrFox/README.md

 ## To do

 + Get app to work on another computer (HEUH)
-+ Find a way to speed up queries and caching/improve user experience for initial caching functions
++ Improve user experience for initial caching functions
 + Add more filter options to leverage dexie query methods
-+ Tag search on enter keypress
++ Tag search on enter
-+ Update readme with pictures
++ Add warning modal or popover when user switches caching strategy and they have cached posts

 ## Relevant development posts